SMARTKT/CommentProbe/README.md

 git clone https://github.com/SMARTKT/CommentProbe.git

-2. Create a new folder  (say project) for the target {\em Github} project you want to run Comment Probe on.
+2. Create a new folder  (say project) for the target Github project you want to run Comment Probe on.

 ```
 mkdir project